Highlights

 Watch in Movie Theaters on April 26th, 2010

-- Buy The Human Centipede (First Sequence) DVD
+Watch on DVD or Blu-ray starting October 5th, 2010 - Buy The Human Centipede (First Sequence) DVD

-The Human Centipede Collection
+The Human Centipede Movies

 The Human Centipede is a series of body horror films created by Dutch filmmaker Tom Six, focusing on human beings being physically connected to each other through various means, sharing a single digestive system.
 The movies have come under much controversy, especially the 2011 film The Human Centipede 2 (Full Sequence).
 2015's The Human Centipede 3 (Final Sequence) was intended by Tom Six to serve as the final film in the Human Centipede trilogy.